Digital Analog

 StructuralLoadsCollaboration

 Got a weird sketch and a vague deadline?
-Reggie is both.
+Good.
+Bring it.

-Hand him the thing nobody’s sure can be built.
-He’ll check the math, find what breaks first, and make it stand up.
-And if the job is bigger than one pair of hands — there’s a whole studio behind him.
+Give Reggie the thing nobody’s sure can be built.
+He’ll check the math, figure out what breaks first, and make it stand up.
+If the job is bigger than one pair of hands, there’s another pair right behind him.

 Or maybe you need a few of us.
 Even better.